Siege of Kazan

-The siege of Kazan or Fall of Kazan in 1552 was the final battle of the Russo-Kazan Wars and led to the fall of the Khanate of Kazan.
-Conflict continued after the fall of Kazan, however, as rebel governments formed in Çalım and Mişätamaq, and a new khan was invited from the Nogais.
-This guerrilla war lingered until 1556.
+The Siege of Kazan, also known as the Fall of Kazan, was the decisive military campaign of the Russo-Kazan Wars in 1552 that resulted in the capture of Kazan and the annexation of the Khanate of Kazan by the Tsardom of Russia.
+The siege began on 23 August 1552 and ended with the capture of the city on 2 October.

+Russian rule was followed by continued resistance in the former Khanate.
+Rebel governments emerged in Çalım and Mişätamaq, while a new khan was invited from the Nogai Horde.
+The resulting rebellion continued until 1556.

 Background

 During the existence of the khanate (1438–1552) Russian forces besieged Kazan at least ten times (1469, 1478, 1487, 1506, 1524, 1530, 1545, 1547, 1549–1550, 1552).
 In 1547 and in 1549–1550, Ivan the Terrible besieged Kazan, but supply difficulties forced him to withdraw.
 The Russians pulled back 18 mi and built the town or fort of Sviyazhsk.
 They also annexed land west of the Volga which weakened the khanate.
-The peace party agreed to accept the pro-Russian Shah Ali as khan.
+The peace party agreed to accept the pro-Russian Shah-Ali as khan.
 The patriotic party regained power, Shah Ali fled and Yadegar Mokhammad of Kazan was called in as khan.
 Religious leaders like Qolsharif inspired the people to a determined resistance.